For media inquiries, please contact:

 What has been updated recently?

-Camp Geneva recently completed a redesign of its Lake Michigan property (completed in 2009) that includes a new pool/splash park, new cabins (w/bathrooms and showers), and a new dining room that seats 325.
+GENEVA completely renovated its Chapel in 2014 overlooking Lake Michigan and in 2016 renovated and expanded its Retreat Center.
+In 2009 Camp Geneva completed a redesign of its Lake Michigan property that includes a new pool/splash park, new cabins (w/bathrooms and showers), and a new dining room that seats 325.

 How many camps are offered each summer?

 Camp Geneva offers five levels of camps for young people in grades 1-12.
-9 sessions of Day Camp (grades 1-4), 9 sessions at GENEVA Shores – overnight (grades 3-6), 9 sessions at GENEVA Pines – overnight (grades 7-9), 4 weeks of High School Camps – overnight (grades 10-College Freshmen), and 2 two-week sessions of Counselor-in-Training - Overnight (Grades 10-College Freshmen)
+Ten sessions of Day Camp (grades 1-4), Ten sessions at GENEVA Shores – overnight (grades 3-6), Ten sessions at GENEVA Pines – overnight (grades 7-9), 4 weeks of High School Camps – overnight (grades 10-College Freshmen), and 2 two-week sessions of Counselor-in-Training - Overnight (Grades 10-College Freshmen)

 How many full time staff and how many summer staff does Geneva employ?